Fact file - 2019 entry

 Management Studies 1

 This module introduces students to modern management methods relevant to the running of a company.
-Topics include: Introduction to basic economics; the essential requirements and aims of a business; preparing a business plan; accounting; interpretation of accounts; programme management; the essentials of “lean” manufacture and the management of innovation.
-You’ll spend two hours in lectures each week when studying this module.
+Topics include: introduction to basic economics; the essential requirements and aims of a business; preparing a business plan; accounting; interpretation of accounts; programme management; the essentials of “lean” manufacture and the management of innovation.

 Management Studies 2

 On completion of this module you will be able to understand how projects are selected and financially evaluated.
 You'll be able to construct and monitor the elements of an engineering or business programme and acquire an ability to manage risks and quality issues in the industrial and business context.
 You'll develop an understanding of the basics of English Law.